 Pittsburgh Yard Debris Collection

-DEPARTMENT OF ENVIROMENTAL SERVICES BI-ANNUAL YARD DEBRIS COLLECTION
+BI-ANNUAL YARD DEBRIS COLLECTION

 The City of Pittsburgh Department of Public Works Environmental Services announced today, when they will hold the first of their twice a year yard debris collection event.
 Residents are encouraged to place their yard debris e.g., branches, leaves, and grass on their curb for collection before 6:00 a.m. on April 26, 2025.